-Elmer’s is great value, but if you are making slime or working in a classroom, you can save a lot of money by buying one of the larger bottles Elmer’s have for sale.
+Elmer’s is great value, but if you are making slime or working in a classroom, you can save a lot of money by buying one of the larger bottles Elmer’s has for sale.

 Elmer’s School Glue Gallon Bottles:

-Elmer’s sell their White School Glue in a useful Gallon bottle, which can be used to refill any small bottles you already have, or decanted in to jars or bowls as required.
+Elmer’s sells their White School Glue in a useful Gallon bottle, which can be used to refill any small bottles you already have, or decanted into jars or bowls as required.

 Can Elmer’s School Glue be used on Wood?

-Elmer’s School Glue is a PVA glue and is very similar to their carpenter’s glue.
+Elmer’s School Glue is PVA glue and is very similar to their carpenter’s glue.

 The difference between School Glue and Wood Glue is that the school glue is much more dilute.

-It will be fine for arts and crafts projects, but if you’re repairing furniture, or if your project will be in contact with moisture, you will probably want to use a stronger wood glue like Elmer’s Carpenter’s Glue or Titebond Wood Glue.
+It will be fine for arts and crafts projects, but if you’re repairing a piece of furniture, or if your project will be in contact with moisture, you will probably want to use a stronger wood glue like Elmer’s Carpenter’s Glue or Titebond Wood Glue.

 I’ve written a complete guide to both options here on this site, take a look if you’re not sure what glue is best for you.

 Elmer’s School Glue Drying Time & Curing Time: